sihyeon-kim/neural-networks-and-deep-learning-korean/README.md

 I translated the book, following author's comments in [FAQ page](http://neuralnetworksanddeeplearning.com/faq.html):
 > **I'd like to do a translation into another language.
 Is that okay?** It's fine under the terms of the book's license (see the page footer for details), provided: (1) you're not doing it for a product which is commercial in some way (e.g., you intend to sell it); and (2) you acknowledge me as the original author.

-And I wrote a translation in `html` for interactive 'JavaScript' elements.
+And I wrote a translation in `html` for interactive `JavaScript` elements.

 # Contents (WIP)
 - Chapter 1: Using neural nets to recognize handwritten digits (*draft done*)